hientrung/highcharts-watermark/README.md

 #Demo
 http://hientrung.github.io/highcharts-watermark/
 #Config
-Add a config name 'wartermark' to option when create chart or use Highcharts.setOptions to set watermark is default
+Add a config name 'watermark' to option when create chart or use Highcharts.setOptions to set watermark is default

 Default: <br/>